-Navi River Journey 9 (their will be HUGE lines here, they are headed towards Flight of Passage.
-Let Cast Members know you want to ride Navi River Journey so you don’t get swept up in the lines).
+So you can Rope Drop Flight of Passage (must be 44 inches or taller), or Navi River Journey (their will be HUGE lines here, they are headed towards Flight of Passage.
+Let Cast Members know you *just* want to ride Navi River Journey so you don’t get swept up in the lines).

-Wrap up the evening with a walk back through Pandora and then exit while viewing the tree of life show.
+If you skipped Pandora earlier, now is a great time to walk back through Pandora and then exit while viewing the tree of life show.
 Animal Kingdom is not open super late, so consider this an early evening and get some sleep, or park hop/resort hop/ or head to Disney Springs!
 If you want to continue the Dino adventures, T-Rex restaurant in Disney Springs is a good option.

 Epcot Preschool Itinerary is the wild card- could easily do two days but one day is listed for your vacation

 When it comes to an Epcot vacation, you have no choice but to start ‘late’ as the World Showcase doesn’t open up till 11.
-Most days, future world has the option to open up at 9, but you’ll need to check your vacation dates to confirm the hours for this one!
+Most days, the beginning of the park (World Nature, World Celebration and World Discovery) opens up at 9, but you’ll need to check your vacation dates to confirm the hours for this one!